nvidia-riva/tutorials/asr-improve-recognition-for-specific-words.md

 ## 4. Retrain language model
 A language model (LM) estimates the likelihood of observing a text sequence in the text corpus it is trained on.
 Introducing a new language model to an existing ASR pipeline is another approach to improve accuracy for niche settings.
-Riva supports n-gram language models trained and exported from either NVIDIA TAO Toolkit or KenLM.
+Riva supports n-gram language models trained and exported from either NVIDIA NeMo or KenLM.
 See Riva [documentation](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/asr/asr-customizing.html#training-language-models) for details.

 An n-gram language model estimates the probability distribution over groups of n or less consecutive words.
 By altering or biasing the data on which a language model is trained on, and thus the distribution it is estimating, it can be used to predict different transcriptions as more likely, and thus alter the prediction without changing the acoustic model.
 A language model must be used in conjunction with an advanced decoder, like Flashlight, which inspects multiple hypotheses and use the language model score in conjunction with the acoustic model score to weight these hypotheses.

-Note that currently TAO and Nemo only trains LM from scratch, as such, you should ensure a substantial amount of domain text is available for training.
+Note that NeMo does not currently support fine-tuning LMs, though this ability is expected to be added in the future.
+As such, you should ensure a substantial amount of domain text is available for training.
 In addition, when the text belongs to a narrow, niche domain, there might be an impact to the overall ASR pipeline in recognizing general domain language, as a trade-off.
 Therefore, you should experiment with mixing domain text with general text for a more balanced representation.

 You should limit vocabulary size if using scraped text.
 Many online sources contain typos or ancillary pronouns and uncommon words.
 Removing these can improve the language model.

-## 5. Fine tune the acoustic model
+## 5. Fine-tune the acoustic model

 When other easier approaches have failed to address accuracy issues in challenging situations brought about by significant acoustic factors, such as different accents, noisy environments or audio quality, fine-tuning acoustic models should be attempted.